ndurner/ndurner.github.io/_posts/2025-06-01-openai-codex-notes.md

 last_updated: 2025-08-07
 ---

+[Update 2025-08-28]: the notes below are about the classic/legacy version.
+This does not represent the new, rewritten Codex CLI.

+---

 Upfront summary: Codex CLI is labelled an "experimental project" and it certainly is: handing off whole, convoluted developments tasks for automagic completion has still not arrived.

 * use is charged towards API credits